 Children are also allowed to pursue the activities that interest them, which builds their intrinsic motivation and lets them better understand who they are.

 When children are given the opportunity to be part of decision making – of having their voice heard and influencing outcomes – it helps them see that they’re able to make good decisions, and also see what it’s like to be part of mature, responsible decision making.

 “Parents are the main source of a child’s sense of self-worth.” – Dr. Sears

 Set high expectations

 Children rise to the expectations the important adults in their life have for them.
-Parents with high expectations for their children expect them to try to do their best in every endeavor, to mirror the respect they’ve been given, and to demonstrate (age-appropriate) responsibility.
+Parents with high expectations for their children expect them to try to do their best in every endeavor (emphasis on the word try), to mirror the respect they’ve been given, and to demonstrate age-appropriate responsibility.
 Soon, children become driven not just by their parents’ high expectations, but their own.

 Setting high expectations for our children communicates to them that we believe in them and that they’re capable.
 But parents need to make sure this message is still clear when a child doesn’t meet those expectations.
 When we express shame or disappointment over a goal not achieved, for example, this sends the opposite message to children: that they’re failures.

 It’s a tricky balancing act of showing unconditional love and respect to our children while at the same time letting our kids know that we believe they can be the best version of themselves.
 This takes knowing our children well enough to set realistic goals for them and avoiding comparisons to others.